Tolkien1987/iMessage/README.md

  This is an app build in Swift, with viewCode.
 It will have a loginScreen with advanced Firebase integration for database (listener).

- I will use this app, as an environment to study.
+ I will use this app, as an environment to study from my iOS course.

  Also, this project will be using a clean git history and best practices.